marco-peer/icdar24/README.md

 ## Models and dataset

-Models and dataset are available soon (or just drop me a mail if you need it before mpeer@cvl.tuwien.ac.at)
+I currently do not intend to publish the final dataset (the 24k documents preprocessed with SAM) for pretraining since you can generate it with the scripts in `preprocess`, the original datasets are available at the webpages of the corresponding competitions.

+I will upload pretrained model checkpoints soon.
+However, if you need them sooner or you want the dataset, just drop me a mail - mpeer@cvl.tuwien.ac.at - and I am happy to send it to you.

 ## Questions